BlastOfMihh/Fruits-Classificator-CNN/README.md

 I implemented a fruit classification model using a Convolutional Neural Network (CNN) in Python.
 The goal was to classify fruit and vegetable images into 36 different classes.
 Here are the key details:

 Dataset:
     I trained the CNN model on a dataset containing over 2800 images of various fruits.
     The dataset included a variety of fruit types, such as apples, bananas, oranges, and more.

 Model Architecture:
     The CNN architecture consisted of convolutional layers, pooling layers, and fully connected layers.
-        I used Keras to build the model, which allowed for easy experimentation and customization.
+    I used PyTorch to build the model, which allowed for easy experimentation and customization.

 Training and Validation:
     During training, I split the dataset into training and validation sets.
-        The model achieved an impressive accuracy of 90% on the validation set.
+    The model achieved an impressive accuracy of 96% on the test set.

 Data Augmentation:
-        To improve generalization, I applied data augmentation techniques such as rotation, zoom, and horizontal flips.
+    To improve generalization, data augmentation techniques were applied such as rotation, zoom, and horizontal flips.
     Data augmentation helped the model learn robust features from the limited training data.

-    Resume Highlights:
-        Developed a CNN-based fruit classification model using Python and Keras.
-        Achieved 90% accuracy on a diverse fruit dataset.
-        Demonstrated proficiency in deep learning and computer vision.